Temper (film): Plot

 Vasu's henchmen arrive at the station to retrieve the disc from Daya, who is told by Murthy of the humanity and compassion still in him.
 Daya fights off the henchmen and decides to get the brothers punished.
-Daya recognizes Saanvi being the reason for his reformation and reveals his previous actions to her, but she chooses to forgive him as he had become a changed person.
+Daya recognizes Saanvi as the reason for his reformation and reveals his previous actions to her, but she chooses to forgive him as he has become a changed person.

-Meanwhile, Deepthi's corpse is discovered, discarded in a beach, and the brutality of the crime stuns the nation, and even the doctors who performed the autopsy on her.
-In court, Daya's lawyer produces the disc as evidence against the brothers, but it had been tampered with, making the sole proof of the brother's criminality in the murder invalid.
+Meanwhile, Deepthi's corpse is discovered, discarded on a beach.
+The brutality of the crime stuns the nation, and even the doctors who performed the autopsy on her.
+In court, Daya's lawyer produces the disc as evidence against the brothers, but it had been tampered with, making the sole proof of the brothers' criminality in the murder invalid.
 Daya deduces that his lawyer was working with Vasu to obstruct the case and regrets not making copies of it.
 Lakshmi's mother, who is in the US, suffers from a heart stroke after learning of Deepthi's death.

-Daya decides that he would bring the brothers to justice by any method possible, and the next day in court, he states that he has also assaulted Deepthi along with the four brothers, and was an accomplice to the crime, to make sure that the brothers do not escape the death sentence, even at the cost of his life.
+Daya decides that he will bring the brothers to justice by any means possible.
+The next day in court, he states that he has also assaulted Deepthi along with the four brothers and was an accomplice to the crime, to make sure that the brothers do not escape the death sentence, even at the cost of his life.
 The statement shocks everyone, including Saanvi and Murthy, with both of them refusing to believe his declaration.
-The judge gives a death sentence to Daya and the four brothers.
+The judge gives a death sentence to Daya and the brothers.

-Lakshmi, learning of Daya's stance, contacts Murthy to reveal that she had an extra copy of the murder footage with her all along for caution, and shares it to the media, proving Daya's innocence.
-As a result, Daya's death penalty is cancelled, while the four brothers initiate a brawl with the police minutes prior to their hanging, resulting in Daya fighting them and killing the three of them while the fourth one commits suicide at the spot he was supposed to be hanged to death, fearing Daya's wrath.
+Lakshmi, learning of Daya's stance, contacts Murthy to reveal that she had an extra copy of the murder footage with her all along for caution, and shares it with the media, proving Daya's innocence.
+As a result, Daya's death penalty is cancelled, while the brothers initiate a brawl with the police minutes before their hanging.
+In the fight, Daya kills three of them, while the fourth commits suicide at the spot where he was supposed to be hanged to death, fearing Daya's wrath.
 Daya is released from prison and reinstated into the police service, and reconciles with Saanvi and Murthy.